Minors (under 16 years)

 Minors under age 16 wishing to renew an expiring or expired passport should follow this process.
 If you are filing a Consular Report of a Birth Abroad, you may submit it together with this application.

-- Make an appointment online and print the appointment letter.
-Appointments are available for American citizens Monday to Friday from 9:00 am to 12:30 pm.
-We are closed on the last Wednesday of every month and on American and Indian holidays
+- Passport services require appointments, which are available for U.S citizens Monday through Friday.
+We are closed on the last Wednesday of every month and on U.S. and Indian holidays.

 - Complete the DS-11 passport application online.

 - Print application and bring with required documents to the interview.
 Do not sign the application for your child.
 You will do so in the presence of the consular officer.

 - Complete the address fields completely.
 If you are in India, your passport will not be sent back to the United States.
 When you drop off your application, you can designate if you wish to pick it up or have it sent to you by registered mail to an address in India.